rohannair2022/quick-gather/README.md

-# Social Media Application for Event Planning (Work in Progress)
+# QuickGather - A Social Media Application for Event Planning

 ## Overview
 QuickGather is a social media app designed to simplify event planning with friends.
 Users can join/create a group by entering their mood, availability, budget, and preferred travel distance.